Imanm02/CE384-DB/README.md

 ## Presentation

 In the "Presentation" folder, you will find the slides and documents of our 2 presentations during the course.

-## Slides

-The "Slides" folder contains the course slides used by Mr. Dadbakhsh during the lectures.

 ## Maintainer